 2. Meta Description

-Right below the URL in Google results is the Meta Description (see above screenshot).
+Right below the URL in Google results is the meta description.

 Similar to the Title Tag, if you don’t specify what you want the Meta Description to say in search results, then Google will pull random content from your page… which is a bad call for your rankings and for trying to get people to click on your result (don’t forget — the Title Tag and Meta Description aren’t just for ranking, they’re also for trying to get people to click your result when they scroll by it in Google).